myang2984-arch/LINKN_docs/terms_of_use_en.md

 # Terms of Use

-**Application Name:** Linkn App
+**Application Name:** Linkn
 **Developer:** Miya.Yang
-**Effective Date:** November 11, 2025
+**Effective Date:** December 28, 2025
-**Last Updated:** November 12, 2025
+**Last Updated:** December 28, 2025

 ---

 ## Introduction

-Welcome to Linkn App!
-These Terms of Use (the "Terms") constitute a legally binding agreement between you and the developer of Linkn App.
+Welcome to Linkn!
+These Terms of Use (the "Terms") constitute a legally binding agreement between you and the developer of Linkn.

-Please read these Terms carefully before using Linkn App.
+Please read these Terms carefully before using Linkn.
 By downloading, installing, accessing, or using the Service, you agree to be bound by all provisions of these Terms.

 ---

 ## 1. Acceptance of Terms

 ### 1.1 Agreement Consent
-By downloading, installing, or using Linkn App (the "Service"), you represent that:
+By downloading, installing, or using Linkn (the "Service"), you represent that:
 - You have read and understood these Terms of Use
 - You agree to comply with all provisions of these Terms of Use
 - You confirm that you are at least 13 years old (or the minimum age requirement in your jurisdiction)